FernandoCuevas/traffic-lights-sym/README.md

 # traffic-lights-sym
-Application that simulates a set of traffic lights in an intersection
+Application that simulates a set of traffic lights in an intersection.

 ### Requirements ###
 1. NodeJS